 This topic introduces the point-in-time copy solutions that you can implement using the Veritas FlashSnapTM technology.
-Veritas FlashSnap technology requires a license.
+Veritas FlashSnap technology requires a Veritas InfoScale Enterprise or Storage licenses.

-Veritas FlashSnap offers a flexible and efficient means of managing business critical data.
+Veritas InfoScale FlashSnap offers a flexible and efficient means of managing business critical data.
 It allows you to capture an online image of actively changing data at a given instant: a point-in-time copy.
 You can perform system backup, upgrade and other maintenance tasks on point-in-time copies while providing continuous availability of your critical data.
 If required, you can offload processing of the point-in-time copies onto another host to avoid contention for system resources on your production server.